• Skip to primary navigation

-17 Best Gluten-Free Bread Brands
+16 Best Gluten-Free Bread Brands

 Looking for gluten-free bread that doesn’t taste like cardboard?
 You’re in the right place, we’ve carefully picked the best gluten-free bread out there, just for you.
-Sit back, get your toaster oven ready, but before you turn it on, find out which gluten-free bread you should be putting in there 🙂
+Sit back, get your toaster oven ready, but before you turn it on, find out which gluten-free bread you should be putting in there :)

-1. Against the Grain
+Against the Grain

-Against the Grain stays true to their name, batking delicious, gluten-free rolls, baguettes and pita bread.
+Against the Grain stays true to their name, baking delicious, gluten-free rolls, baguettes and pita bread.
 They are one of, if not the best brand of gluten-free bread, they make every Celiac’s life a piece of gluten-free cake, thanks to their outstanding, no frills deliciousness.

-2. Aldi’s LiveGFree
+Aldi’s LiveGFree

 Aldi is another retailer that offers gluten-free bread.
 So if you have an Aldi nearby pick up some of their gluten-free white or whole grain bread.
 Whole grain bread makes for a delicious, healthy sandwich and white bread is the way to have the best PB&J ever.

-3. Canyon Bakehouse
+Canyon Bakehouse

 Canyon Bakehouse makes some of the best gluten-free bread out there.
 They’ve got seven different kinds of bread, including 7-grain, cinnamon raisin, mountain white, deli style rye, heritage style honey white, heritage style whole grain, and rosemary & thyme focaccia.
 Canyon Bakehouse bread is better than most because it’s 100% whole grain and their bread is dairy, nut and soy free.
 Simple ingredients.
-Great taste. 😀
+Great taste. :D

-4. Ener-G
+Ener-G

 Ener-G offers many types of gluten-free breads, such as papas loaf, egg-free raisin loaf and tapioca loaf.
 Ener-G caters to the needs of people with food allergies, making their breads free of gluten, wheat, casein, dairy, eggs, soy and nuts.
 Have peace of mind while you enjoy some yummy gluten-free bread.

-5. Food for Life
+Food for Life

 Food for Life makes some of the best gluten-free vegan bread out there.
 They offer a wide variety of different breads, including rice almond bread, sprouted flax bread, and Bhutanese red rice bread.
 All of these breads are made with high quality ingredients, producing breads that vary in color, taste and texture.
 Celiac’s and vegans can relax and rejoice in all the goodness that Food For Life offers.
-Embrace life and order Food For Life 🙂
+Embrace life and order Food For Life :)

-6. Glutino
+Glutino

 Glutino bakes four different kinds of gluten-free breads, including multigrain bread, white bread, cinnamon raisin bread and seeded breads.
 Their breads are light and delicious, and best of all, they can be eaten right out of the bag, no toasting required.

-7. Julian Bakery
+Julian Bakery

 Looking for gluten-free bread without loads of carbs and processed junk?
 Julian Bakery makes five different kinds of paleo bread, including seed medley, coconut, almond and cinnamon raisin.
 Julian stays away from GMO’s, using only high quality, nutrient dense ingredients, like psyllium seed powder, which may help digestion.

-8. Katz Gluten Free
+Katz Gluten Free

 Katz Gluten Free makes seven different gluten-free breads, including sliced challah bread, egg-free bread and oat bread.
 Katz bakes in a Certified Gluten-Free facility, using only quality, real ingredients and their bread is also nut and dairy free.

-9. Kinnikinnick Foods
+Kinnikinnick

 Kinnikinnick Foods offers some of the best gluten-free bread around, including multigrain bread, white bread, whole grain bread, cinnamon raisin bread and more.
 In addition to being gluten-free, their breads are also free of nuts and dairy.

-11. New Grains Bakery
+New Grains

 New Grains Bakery offers five different kinds of bread, including multigrain bread, white sandwich bread, cinnamon raisin bread, sourdough bread, and vegan friendly sandwich bread.
 Each loaf is carefully crafted, beginning when the grain is harvested, in order to minimize cross contamination.